zeGolem/sfetch/README.md

 You might be wondering.
 "Why doesn't sfetch determine OS names?"
-There's no binary file included that runs for every single distro so the "OS: " might print "Linux" or the desc of the OS witch is maybe the name of the OS.
+There's no binary file included that runs for every single distro so the "OS: " might print "Linux" or the desc of the OS which is maybe the name of the OS.

 sfetch is a simple and minimal system information tool written in `C++`.